-This unique 3-day class introduces Rapid Software Testing (RST), a context-driven methodology for testing any product that includes or involves software.
+Rapid Software Testing (RST) is a context-driven methodology for testing any product that includes or involves complex logic (which generally means software).
 Through interactive discussion and hands-on activities, we challenge assumptions and expose common misconceptions about testing practices.
 Then we show you a clear and powerful way to think about testing (using heuristic models) that allows you to test responsibly and systematically, so that you focus on business risk and do the deep testing that your project needs.

 - Works for any part of the industry.
 The RST methodology has been applied to regulated medical devices and government agencies, as well as video game companies and Silicon Valley startups.
 It’s also been applied to embedded systems and the Internet of Things.
 The methodology is not tied to any one industrial context.

 - Works for all team members.
 Although the material has a technical slant, we show how people with almost any educational background can contribute to excellent testing.
 We use open-ended exercises, so both experienced testers and new testers find the class a rewarding experience.

 - Works for testing specialists or part-timers.
 The class focuses on testing skills that are applicable to testing specialists as well as developers, designers, business analysts, product owners or domain experts who may perform roles other than testing.